 Do you suffer from pain in your joints and tendons?

 At Advanced Health NY, we are pleased to offer a modern, science based regenerative medicine program for treating pain and inflammation.
-Medical literature and studies show how effective these treatments are and they are approved by the FDA and covered by most insurances.
+Medical literature and studies show how effective these treatments are and they are approved by the FDA and covered by some insurances.

 Treatment with regeneratives has been effective in alleviating painful symptoms of arthritis and other forms of pain.
 Patients generally feel relief throughout the treatment period, are able to function better and even feel better emotionally.
 Unlike steroids which only provide immediate relief of pain, regeneratives work by regenerating human tissue, providing repair and relief over time, that lasts many years.